nutgmasson/gourmethiking/content/recipes/pumpkin-spices-cookie.md

 1. In a large bowl, mix the eggs, pumpkin purée, canola oil and brown sugar.
 Mix well.
 1. Add all the other ingredients and mix again.
 1. Put parchment paper on 3 cookie sheets and apply some oil on it.
-1. Drop cookie dough 3 tbsp. at a time onto prepared onto the prepared cookie sheet.
+1. Drop cookie dough 3 tbsp. at a time onto the prepared cookie sheet.
 1. Bake for 16 minutes at 375F (190C).